Was Your Child Injured on a School Bus?

 A child injured as a result of negligence can be a very hard experience for any parent and family.
 When a child suffers injuries, parents or guardians of a minor under the age of 18 can bring a claim or lawsuit on the child’s behalf.

 What Are Common Injuries from School Bus Accidents?

 School bus accidents can result in injuries such as:

 - Fractures (broken bones), sometimes so sever they require surgical repair

 - Back & neck injuries, sometimes known as whiplash

 School bus accidents can be caused by a school bus driver or by another driver on the road.
 Regardless of how the accident occurs, it is not the fault of the children on the bus.
 In an accident, the children become innocent victims.
 Yet, too often, the bus and insurance companies ignore this.
 They sometimes treat the families of the victims as if they have no rights.

-If your child has been injured in a school bus accident, your family may have a claim for any injuries sustained and any other damages you were forced to incur.
+If your child has injuries from a school bus accident, your family may have a claim for damages.
 Whether the crash was the fault of the school bus driver, bus company, or another driver on the road, you may have a claim.
 These cases can be very complicated and often are defended vigorously by the school bus companies, even when your claim is valid.

-A Chicago School Bus Accident Lawyer Can Help
+Can a Chicago School Bus Accident Lawyer Help?

 We will work to help you make a recovery for your child’s: